reahl/reahl/reahl-doc/doc/devmanual/sourcecode.rst

    plugins to our IDEs while editing code.
 These are installed outside of the Vagrant box.

-   We'd love to replace Freemind with something that graphically shows the `_dev` directory structure, and each file or subdirectory in it as a node in the presented outline.
+   We'd love to replace Freeplane with something that graphically shows the `_dev` directory structure, and each file or subdirectory in it as a node in the presented outline.
 This way we won't duplicate information.

 We use tests and UML designs to serve as a summary of the requirements for a component.
 These are all located in the `_dev` package of a